MSc Wireless Communications and Signal ProcessingFind a programme

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Wireless Communications and Signal Processing.

-An upper second-class honours degree (or an international equivalent) in a numerate physical science or engineering discipline.
+An upper second-class honours degree (or international equivalent) in an engineering discipline.
 Candidates with a lower class of degree, equivalent qualifications or relevant work experience may be admitted if they can demonstrate their potential for higher degree work.

 See international equivalent qualifications on the International Office website.

 If English is not your first language, you need to meet this profile level: